ropensci-archive/bomrang/README.md

 -   License:
     -   All code is licenced MIT

-    -   All data is copyright Australia Bureau of Meteorology, BoM Copyright Notice <http://reg.bom.gov.au/other/copyright.shtml>
+    -   All data is copyright Australia Bureau of Meteorology, BOM Copyright Notice <http://reg.bom.gov.au/other/copyright.shtml>

 -   To cite *bomrang*, please use: